Are you interested in learning how to paint, but you do not know if you should start with oil paints or acrylic paints, which is better for artists?

 Oil Painting Tutorials

 Acrylic paints are becoming more popular, and artists are creating beautiful paintings with acrylics.
-But before you make a decision let’s go over the pros and cons of acrylics.
+But before you decide, let’s go over the pros and cons of acrylics.

 Acrylic Paint Pros

-- Acrylic paints dry within an hour, making it easier to display or store finished paintings.
+- Acrylic paints dry quickly, making it easier to display or store finished paintings.

 - Cleaning acrylic paintbrushes is easy and can be done with plain water.